DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/20_anomalous_species.md

 *The child looked up at the stars, her eyes wide with wonder.
 "What's out there?" she asked her mother.*

 *The mother smiled, a sad, knowing smile.
 "Our home," she said.
 "The place we can never return to, but can never stop seeking."*

+The child pressed her hand to the window, feeling the cold glass.
+"Do you think they remember us?" she whispered.
+The mother wrapped her arms around her, holding her close.
+"We are the story they left behind," she said softly.
+"And every time you wonder, you help keep the memory alive."

 ## The Embedded Directives